circleguard/circlecore/source/index.rst

 Circlecore
 ==========

-Circlecore is a cheat detection library for `osu!`_
+Circlecore is a cheat detection library for `osu!`_.

 Currently, we support the detection of the following cheats: